How do you keep someone from "gaming" the system?

 While we believe the incidence rate of such a practice is incredibly low (less than 5%), it is a valid concern we have chosen to address.
 To prevent people from gaming the system and either negatively or positively rating someone positively we've introduced the following Rater Analytics that show:

 - Individual Feedback Comparison - Who do someone rate significantly higher or lower than their average?
-(Highlight interpersonal biases)
+(Highlight interpersonal and demographic biases)

 - Competency Feedback Comparison - Which competencies do you grade significantly harder or easier than others?
 (Is your judgement filter off from everyone else?)

 - What Kind of Feedback Do You Leave - Does someone just give ratings or are they providing open feedback, too?

 - Rating Frequency Visibility - See who you rate most often and least often